 Missoula Conservation District works to promote sustainable resource management for all natural resources in Missoula County.
 Our goals, in order of priority are:

 - Improve and Protect Water Quality, Stream Corridors, and Riparian Habitats

-2.· Improve and Protect Water Availability;
+- Improve and Protect Water Availability

-Organized in the 1930’s as a response to the severe erosion problems of the “Dust Bowl” days, conservation districts formed across the entire United States.·Missoula Conservation District, one of the 58 conservation districts in Montana, was formed in 1946 by a group of private landowners interested in conserving Missoula County’s natural resources.
-Missoula Conservation District has continued the tradition of locally lead conservation·for the last 65 years through its Board of Supervisors and Staff.
+Organized in the 1930s as a response to the severe erosion problems of the Dust Bowl, conservation districts formed across the United States.
+Missoula Conservation District, one of the 58 conservation districts in Montana, was formed in 1946 by a group of private landowners interested in conserving Missoula County’s natural resources.
+Missoula Conservation District has continued the tradition of locally led conservation for the last 70 years through its Board of Supervisors and staff.

 In 1975, the Montana State Legislature passed Senate Bill 310, the Natural Streambed and Land Preservation Act (310 Law).
 This act charged Montana conservation districts with the administration of the 310 Law.
 Missoula Conservation District administers the 310 Law within Missoula County, excluding the 1946 Missoula city limits and the Confederated Salish and Kootenai Tribal Reservation.

 For more information on 310 permitting, visit our 310 information page or give us a call.

 All services offered by the Missoula Conservation District are free and voluntary.
 In return for services, the district asks that you make a commitment to become a better steward of your land.